port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 ```

 :::info
 The `team` field is not mandatory!
-You can give a user access to create "Env", regardless of their team.
+You can give a user access to create `Env`, regardless of their team.
 :::

 ## UI behavior